yonasBSD/task-templates/README.md

 ## License

-This program is free software: you can redistribute it and/or modify it under the terms of The MIT License (MIT).
+This program is free software: you can redistribute it and/or modify it under the terms of the MIT License (MIT).
 See the [LICENSE](https://opensource.org/licenses/MIT) for details.